Marak/buddypond/ReadMe.md

 After the Desktop is ready, additional Apps can be `lazy` loaded by calling: `desktop.use(appName).ready(function(){})` again.

-The desktop handles this automatically by attempting to `lazy` load any opens which are not loaded and are attempted to be opened with `desktop.ui.openWindow(appName)`.
+The desktop handles this automatically by attempting to `lazy` load any opens which are not loaded and are attempted to be opened with `JQDX.openWindow(appName);`.

 The UI will displaying a spinning cursor to the Buddy and hold the `openWindow` event until the App has completely loaded.

+Ex: `JQDX.openWindow('paint');`

 ## Buddy Pond Mobile Client